 Air pollution

 Degraded air quality is a consequence of heightened emissions from a wide range of pollution sources, both anthropogenic, such as transportation or industry, and natural, such as dust plumes, wildfires or vegetation.
 Dense urban centers and industrialized regions serve as “hotspots” in a continuum of concentrations, dictated by the rate by which all emitted substances undergo transport, diffusion, chemical transformation and deposition to the ground [1].
 Fossil fuel combustion processes that govern todays’ industrial and transportation activities are major emitters of gaseous pollutants to the troposphere, mainly nitrogen oxides, NoX, i.e., nitrogen monoxide, NO, and dioxide, NO2; carbon monoxide (CO) and dioxide (CO2); volatile organic compounds (VOCs) and others.
 Particulate pollutants, known as particulate matter (PM), are emitted as well in combustion processes and can be divided to primary particles (such as black carbon (BC)) and secondary particles which are formed in the atmosphere by oxidation of primary gaseous pollutants.
 Another secondary pollutant is the ozone (O3), produced naturally in the troposphere by photochemical oxidation of primary pollutants and mostly a summer problem in urban environments [2].
 Many other anthropogenic pollutants are emitted from various industrial processes, among them are ammonia, methane and fluorinated gases, emitted for example from the fertilizer industry, agricultural practices or waste decay, and aluminum or semiconductor manufacturing, respectively [3].
-[4].
+Emissions are commonly separated to two types: point source emissions - channeled through a pipe, such as a chimney stack or a vent, and non-point source emissions – caused by direct contact of volatile substances or PM with the environment, where tracing pollution back to a single source is difficult [4].

 The main incentive to reduce and control emission rates from anthropogenic sources is of course assuring population health.
 World health organization (WHO) estimates that 4.2 million premature deaths every year globally are linked to ambient air pollution, mainly from heart disease, stroke, chronic obstructive pulmonary disease, lung cancer, and acute respiratory infections in children.
 Pollutants with the strongest evidence for public health concern include fine and ultrafine particulate matter (less than 2.5 μm and 0.1 μm in diameter, respectively), ozone, nitrogen dioxide and sulfur dioxide [5].
 Another not less important aspect is the affect air pollution has on climate.
 Climate change is driven by air pollution, as many pollutants disturb the steady state condition in earth’s energy balance when interacting with solar and terrestrial radiation, leading to changes in earth’s surface temperature and in climate [6], [7].